-This thesis acknowledges the specific strengths and weaknesses the author will discuss in the body of the paper.
+This thesis acknowledges the specific attributes that allowed the Army to meet the challenges these nuclear-focused defense policies introduced.
 Additionally, it presents this argument without explicitly stating what the paper will do, even though the thesis clearly articulates the author's intent.

 The thesis should give the reader a sense of how the argument will be supported.
 The thesis frequently presents the criteria that the writer will address in the body of the paper.
 For instance, if you were to write, "The curriculum at the Command and Staff College requires students to develop strong critical thinking, critical reading, and writing skills," the reader would expect the body of the paper to address how the curriculum encourages the development of critical thinking, critical reading, and writing skills.
 If you decided to include a paragraph about research skills, you might confuse your reader.

 As such, you may want to think of the thesis statement as providing a roadmap for your paper.
 It expresses your position on a topic and often introduces the main supporting points you will use to support your argument.